The best snorkeling in Saint Kitts and Nevis

 When is the best time to snorkel in St. Kitts?

-Is there snorkeling in Nevis?
+Is there good snorkeling on Nevis?

 Resources